 An account of Ray Johnson and the New York Correspondence School by artist Edward M. Plunkett from Art Journal, Spring 1977

-I look forward to seeing your contribution immortalised at the Stamp Art Project!
+I look forward to seeing your contribution immortalised at the Mail Art Project!

 © Philatelic product images remain the copyright of issuing postal administrations and successor authorities.
 Depicted artistic works remain the copyright of their creators.